JosephLai241/nomad/README.md

 Follow the [NerdFont installation guide][NerdFont Installation] for instructions on how to do so for your system.

-## "I Don't Want to Install a NerdFont"
+## "I don't want to install a NerdFont"

 If you do not want a crispy looking tree, you can include the `--mute-icons` flag to disable icons.